kindredresearch/SenseAct/senseact/devices/dxl/README.md

 - `sudo make uninstall`
 - `cd ~/SenseAct` && `rm -rf senseact/lib/DynamixelSDK`

 If the `lib/DynamixelSDK` directory was removed before `sudo make uninstall`, follow the instructions listed below.
-The setup script copies the library file to the root directory to habdle the serial post.
+The setup script copies the library file to the root directory to handle the serial post.
 Hence, we need to remove some files from `/usr/local`:

  ```bash
  # Only needed if "lib/DynamixelSDK" directory was removed before "sudo make uninstall"